Croebh/avrae-sublime/README.md

 You can use ``Avrae Utilities: Get Collection Data`` to collect a json of all of the aliases and snippets ids within a collection.
 Save that as `collection.id` in the folder you wish to save your collection in.
 You can then retrieve each alias/snippet with ``Avrae Utilities: Get Workshop Alias``, which you can save as ``aliasName.alias``.
 If you wish to update them, you can run ``Avrae Utilities: Update Workshop Alias``.
 Support for editing the documentation will come in a future update.

 ### Copy Attack
-If you have automation written out, you can select it all and run the ``Avrae Utilities: Copy Attack`` command, and it will minify it, prepend ``!a import Test``, and copy it to your clipboard for easy testing within Discord.
+If you have automation JSON written out, you can select it all and run the ``Avrae Utilities: Copy Attack`` command, and it will minify it, prepends ``!a import Test``, and copy it to your clipboard for easy testing within Discord.